1) Choose and set up terrains

 • Three terrain types exist : walk, death and slide.
 It's useless to explain their role, their names are enough.
 You have to choose at least one walk, one death and one slide (unless your escape is just a maze, then you only need walk and death).

-• To create the walk terrain, you have to use command "-newWalk" (-neww) with as parameters a label (name of your choice) and a terrain type of Warcraft III.
-To know which terrain type is under your feet, use command "-getTerrainInfo" (-gti) and do a right clic on the ground.
+• To identify the walk terrain, you have to use command "-newWalk" (-neww) with as parameters a label (name of your choice) and a terrain type of Warcraft III.
+To know which terrain type is under your feet, use command "-getTerrainInfo" (-gti) and do a right click on the ground.
 A description of the terrain clicked displays.
 Note down the number after the terrain name.
 It is the id of the terrain.
 Type "-stop" (-s) to be able to move again.
-So, to create the terrain walk, type command "-newWalk walk ‹theNumber›" (without ‹ › of course).
+So, to identify the terrain walk, type command "-newWalk walk ‹theNumber›" (without ‹ › of course).

-• Repeat the same task to create death terrain, but using command "-newDeath" (-newd).
-You will notice them that the terrain supposed to kill, kills now.
+• Repeat the same task to identify death terrain, but use command "-newDeath" (-newd).
+You will notice that the terrain you identified as death kills now.

-• Create some ice to check the terrain has successfully been saved.
-For that type command "-createTerrain slide" (-crt slide) and do two clicks on the ground, forming an ice rectangle.
-Use then command "-s" to be able to move, and check it glides well ;).
+• To create new terrain the terrain has to be successfully identified.
+In order to create terrain type command "-createTerrain slide" (-crt slide) and do two clicks on the ground, forming an ice rectangle for slide terrain.
+Afterwards use the command "-s" to stop creating and be able to move again.
+Check if it glides well ;).

-• Command "-displayTerrains" (-dt) gives you a summary of the terrains you have added, with their characteristics.
-For example you can see that your slide terrain has its speed property set to 550.
-To change this property type command "-setTerrainSlideSpeed slide ‹newSpeed›" (-settss).
+• Command "-displayTerrains" (-dt) gives you a summary of the terrains you have added, with their characteristics:

-• You obviously can change at every moment the terrain type of a terrain, its appearance will instantly be modified on the map, this changing nothing to the gameplay.
+• You can change at every moment the terrain type of a terrain, its appearance will instantly be modified on the map, without changing its characteristics.
 For this use the command "-changeTerrain" (-cht), for example type "-cht slide 'Nsnw'" to change ice to snow.

 • You can erase a terrain with command "-removeTerrain" (-remt) too.
 This command is only for administrator.
 Ex : "-remt slide".
 It doesn't delete the terrain on the map, but its properties (slide won't glide anymore, death won't kill anymore).